freegish/freegish/README.markdown

 Then open FreeGish.sln with Visual Studio.

 Before being able to run from Visual Studio, the debug configuration has to be set.
-To do this, press the small arror down next to the run button with "Local Windows Debugger" next to it on the screen, then pick "All_BUILD Debug Properties".
+To do this, press the small arrow down next to the run button with "Local Windows Debugger" next to it on the screen, then pick "All_BUILD Debug Properties".
 Set "Output Directory" to `$(SolutionDir)` and "Target Name" to `Debug/freegish.exe` like in this image:

 ![](visualstudio.png)

-Now you just just start debugging like normal by pressing the run button or F5.
+Now you just start debugging like normal by pressing the run button or F5.

 # How to play